cyberrodent/eveCrestPHP/README.md

 load up /sso.php.
 This will redirect you to the SSO login screen where you can grant access to this app for your account.
-Once you grant the app access your will be redirected to the eve-sso.php page locally served where you can (have to) copy the serialized data from the web page and save it to a file called .eve_sso_refresh_token.txt in the top level of this project.
+Once you grant the app access your will be redirected to the eve-sso.php page locally served where you can (have to) copy the refresh token from the web page and serialize it into a file called .eve_sso_refresh_token.txt in the top level of this project.

 This is all a bit of a pain but I suppose if you are this far into this you know about these things.
 The tooling here is not at all slick but